Sporting Director & Head Coach: Gregg Berhalter

 Complementing his domestic and international club career, Berhalter also earned 44 caps with the United States Men’s National Team and made his senior roster debut at the age of 21.
 Previously, he served as the team captain of the U-20 National Team from 1992-1993 and helped lead the Stars and Stripes to the Round of 16 in the 1993 FIFA U-20 World Cup.
 Although he would miss the 1996 Olympics in Atlanta due to injury, he remained as the Olympic team captain for the U-23 roster.
 From 1994-2006 he would see action in the 2002 and 2006 FIFA World Cup, the 1999 and 2003 Confederation Cups – which included the third-place finish in 1999 – and a 1995 third-place finish in Copa America.

-Berhalter and his wife Rosalind have been married for 15 years, and they have four children: Sebastian, Santana, Lily and Delilah.
+Berhalter and his wife Rosalind have four children: Sebastian, Santana, Lily and Delilah.
 The Berhalters enjoy traveling together, cooking, golf and reading in their spare time.

 Mendelsohn is tasked with overseeing Crew SC’s competition guidelines and salary cap management, player identification and acquisitions, as well as assisting with the implementation of the club’s technical vision.